 I look at a lot of food porn during the week.
 I hate that term, not even sure why I used it here but there it is, let’s roll with it.

-This week these caught my eye.
+This week these maple apple rings caught my eye.
 I don’t have an apple corer, but I did have an almost too ripe pineapple on the counter.

 They’re basically a pancake surrounding an entire pineapple slice.
-A healthy baked pineapple fritter almost.
+Kinda like these pineapple buckwheat pancakes but a little more fritter-like.

 Things that don’t make your Friday fun: